 - Education law

 Public Records Act/ Freedom of Information Act

 - Environmental and land use challenges

 Permits/environmental impact statements

 We offer experience, insight and a strong commitment to advocating for the interests of our clients.
 Our unique partnership covers transactional as well as litigation needs.

-Our new office in Madrona is a convenient alternative to downtown parking and traffic.
 Contact us for an appointment to discuss what we can do for you.

 Katherine has been in private practice for more than 10 years, focusing on administrative and appellate law.
 She has represented appellants and amicus parties in dozens of precedent-setting cases.
 In the civil rights arena, she has extensive experience helping parents improve special education for children with disabilities.
 She also has substantial experience helping news organizations and citizens exercise their right to know what government agencies are doing, including handling numerous cases under state and federal sunshine laws.
 Katherine’s practice also has emphasized protecting the environment from harmful developments.
 Katherine began her law career in 2005 as a law clerk to the Hon.
 Gerry Alexander, then chief justice of the Washington Supreme Court.
 Before practicing law, Katherine worked as a political reporter and assistant city editor at the Seattle Post-Intelligencer for 15 years.